 These are just to give you some ideas of what you could have in the apartment.
 Make a list of the things you absolutely want and what would be nice to have so you can start narrowing down your choices to your specific lifestyle.

-Before you do a physical search, start online.
-There are plenty of apartment listings websites that will give you an indication of what the apartment has to offer so you can start shortlisting the ones that meet your needs.
+There are plenty of reputable apartment listings websites and apps that will give you an indication of what the apartment has to offer so you can start shortlisting the ones that meet your needs.
 Some of the better known websites to look for apartments include –

-You should also look at specific apartment community websites directly.
-This will often contain more information and provide you with a better “feel” for the community than simply an online listing website can provide.
-All you need to do is type in ‘ ________ neighborhood apartments for rent’ and start searching.
+You can also look at specific apartment community websites directly.
+These will often contain more information and provide you with a better “feel” for the community than simply an online listing website can provide.
+Type in ‘ ________ neighborhood apartments for rent’ and start searching.
 If you need a little more guidance, ask friends and family for some recommendations too.

 When looking online, you’ll want to make sure every listing has a comprehensive description and enough images to help you shortlist the apartments you are interested in.
 This gives you a better idea of what you can expect from the apartment.
 Use your must-have list and tick off the items on it.
 Apartments that meet most of your criteria are definitely worth checking out.
 If the description doesn’t quite explain everything, it might make sense to call the agent/landlord to find out so you can make a decision to tour it or not.
 You should confirm all features in the listing as well.